 But why give them 4 instead of 2 or 3 points?

-That’s because there are a number of users wearing them for a couple of years or more.
+That’s because several users are wearing them for a couple of years or more.
 People keep saying that if they get a pair of Red Wings, the boots will go on for eons, just be a bit gentle on them.

 Let’s see a couple of user evaluations:

-“Both pairs have now failed after about 14 months of 6 day a week wear.
-The leather is still good but the soles are coming detached in multiple places.”
+“Both pairs have now failed after about 14 months of 6 days week wear.
+The leather is still good, but the soles are coming detached in multiple places.”

 A+ for comfort and support.
 Users are not divided on comfort issues.

 These are definitely waterproof.
 If you constantly expose FlexForce to water, the waterproofing features may fail after some time.
 You better get the pair a healing period and don’t use them intentionally in water over and over.
 Come on!
 They’re your precious Red Wings!
 Use the shitty cheap waterproof boots if you need to dig a ditch today.

 Yes, they’re waterproof but don’t struggle to pour water inside them, the boots would not dry out overnight.